kisscool62/io.nagurea.smsup-sdk/README.md

 ## SDK Coverage over SMSUp functionalities
 ![diagram](src/doc/functional-coverage.svg)

+## Global picture of naming and structure conventions
+- The package structure follows the official SMSUp documentation: https://doc.smsup.ch/
+- For a given API:
+    - body package contains every entity needed as input
+    - response package contains every entity needed as output when response has complex entity

 ## Using SDK

 For instance, to send an Alert SMS to some recipient